-- ABBB including Maths at B plus Nat 5 English at C.
+SQA Higher: ABBB including Maths or Computing at B plus Nat 5 English at C

-- CCC including Maths plus GCSE English at C/4.
+A level: CCC including Maths or Computing plus GCSE English at C/4

-- H1 H2 H3 H3 including Maths plus English at Ordinary Level O2.
+ILC Higher: H1 H2 H3 H3 including Maths or Computing plus English at Ordinary Level O2

 Accepted as equivalent to one Higher as part of the overall grade profile of Highers required for entry.
 Any essential subjects at Higher should still be achieved in addition to the Foundation Apprenticeship.

-- 15 credit HNC Computer Games Development with A in Graded Unit.
+College HNC: 15 credit HNC Computer Games Development with B in graded units.
 Must include the following units: Mathematics for Interactive Computing: Essential Techniques or Mathematics: Calculus and Matrices for Computing.